ragingwind/mobile-chromeapp-starter-kit/readme.md

 > Mobile Chrome Apps Starter Kit is Yet Another Opinionated Boilerplate for Chrome Apps development.
 "Helping you to stay productive following the best practices.
 A solid starting point for both professionals and newcomers to the industry." - [google/web-starter-kit](http://goo.gl/YNV3lb)

+*Issues with the output or build should be reported on the `Mobile Chrome App` [issue tracker](https://github.com/MobileChromeApps/mobile-chrome-apps/issues) or `Polymer Starter Kit` [issue tracker](https://github.com/PolymerElements/polymer-starter-kit/issues).*

 ## Setup

 1. Install [Mobile Chrome Apps](http://goo.gl/nU5O6U) and Android or iOS SDKs.
 Please refer to [Install guide of Mobile Chrome Apps](https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/docs/Installation.md). and then Check your development environment using `cca checkenv`.
 You will get message like below if you have no problem to use `cca`